+Extremely likely

+Likely

+Neither likely nor unlikely

-Extremely unlikely Don't know
+Don't know

 The wording of the question and the response categories must be exactly as set out in this guidance.
 Further information about how best to support and empower patients with particular social and communication needs can be found in the section Making the FFT Inclusive.